New Stock Market Rules Announcement

 So that's first tick size leveling, the field national best bid best offer the nbbo as it's called, is a quote designed to aggregate information across the different exchanges.
 It provides investors, important pre-trade transparency and then those shares are subject to what's known as the order protection rule.
 I've asked staff to consider three issues related to the so-called nbbo, and the question is really what's including: what's excluded from the mbbo?
 Is it a good measuring rod?
 Is it not a good measuring rod so first, the mbbo currently includes only what's called round lots, as you know, quotes of 100 shares or more has for decades.
 That seems to leave out critical gaps.

 Staff calculations using trade and quote data found that odd lots.
 You know less than 100 increased from about 15 percent of trades in 2014 to more than 55 of the trades in march of 2022..
 This has a lot to do with the transformational times we live in in technology and, what's going on, it also has to do with some average share prices.
 Moving up retail investors, the very investors who are more likely to buy and sell at odd lot prices are unable to see the prices sophisticated folks can see the prices of the odd lots more readily, but not the retail public and in 2020 the commission adopted something Called the marketing infrastructure role, which was recently upheld in court, i might note - and this rule created a new round lot definition which, depending upon share price, the round lock, could be between 100 shares and one share had increments.
+It also added odd lot information to what was called the core market data, so under the transition schedule under that infrastructure rule, though, the implementation of the new round lot could take several years, maybe even many years, and therefore i've asked staff to consider whether we go Out notice and comment rulemaking again and accelerate the implementation of this new round lot.
+Definition.
+The infrastructure rule also included quotation information about the remaining odd lots, even those odd lots less than the 40 or 20 or 10 of the new definition around line so ibsdf.
+Whether we should consider also accelerating that information about odd lots into core data together, i think accelerating both of these timelines would allow retail investors to better understand prices sooner, but there's a third thing i want to say on this.

 Is i've also asked steph to consider whether there should be an odd lot best bid and offer so that investors would know the best price available in the market, regardless of share quantity?
 Third, disclosure about order execution quality - you might be familiar with a rule - that's been in place for about 20 years that allows retail investors to understand and compare execution quality across these market centers.
 But today, retail investors cannot compare execution quality across brokers, yes for market centers, but not their brokers, and that's because this so-called rule 605 only covers market centers like the dark polls, the wholesalers and the exchanges.
 Moreover, the rule is 20 years old, so i've asked staff to make recommendations on how the commission can consider uh.
 We might update this 22 years is a long time in these markets and that investors could receive more useful information that could include mandated the broker dealers, along with the market centers file, some monthly reports on 605 and further that there be some consideration given to requiring All reporters market, centers and broker dealers provide summary statistics of execution quality, such as price improvement as a percentage of the spread.

+Fourth, let me talk about best execution.
+You might be familiar with it right now.
+The financial industry regulatory authority finra the msrb, the municipal rulemaking board - have rules on best execution, but we at the sec actually do not these fin run.
+Msrb rules require that broker-dealers exercise reasonable diligence to execute custom orders in the best market so that their customers, not them, but their customers receive the most favorable prices under those prevailing conditions.
 I think investors might benefit if the sec also considered proposing a role about best execution and, in addition, broker.
 Dealers and investors might benefit from more detail around the procedural standards, see finra msrb 22 years later.
 There's been a lot of questions, so why not provide better details on procedural standards?
 Brokers must meet when handling and executing customer orders.
 So i've asked staff to consider that as well and not just for equities but for other securities best execution, whether it's in corporate bonds or elsewhere, fifth got a little press.

 I guess this week order by order competition.
 I want to talk about competition, promotes efficiency in markets.
 We know that, but it also sort of takes away, potentially some economic rents or excess profits above market competition that might otherwise accrue, and, yes rick.
 It might be some some of the people in the audience.